 For those after a true taste of Kerala’s gorgeous cooking, head to one of these six venues, which craft mouth-watering, authentic meals.

-Malabar Junction specialises in Kerala’s vibrant cuisine © The Malabar House
+Malabar Junction specializes in Kerala’s vibrant cuisine © The Malabar House

 Ginger House is certainly one of the most unique restaurants in Kerala.
 Open on all sides and looking out onto the water’s edge, the restaurant is also full of sculptures and other architectural details – the full-sized wooden snake boat that cleaves its dining room is a particularly noteworthy sight.
 The quality of the cooking matches the views, with spice-laden dishes like ginger prawns and cashew paneer complementing the seaside location.